cohstats/coh3-data/README.md

 You can verify the changes by running command `git diff`

 ## Changes after the patch
-1. Generate the data
-2. Copy the .json files into folder `/data`
+1. Generate the data into folder `/data`
-3. Make an MR with the changes
+2. Make an MR with the changes

 The folder /data should always have the stable export of the data.

+## Folder `chunked`
+Folder `chunked` has the big json files split to a smaller files for better manipulation.

 ## How to add/fix missing data not delivered by the Essence Editor